nishthapant/ai-study-buddy/README.md

 # **AI Study Buddy**

 ## Project Description

-This is an intelligent chatbot that allows users to upload a **PDF document** and ask questions about its content.
-This can be useful for studying, research, or summarizing key points from documents, emails, textbooks, etc.
+This is an AI-powered study assistant that helps users extract insights from uploaded PDF documents using Retrieval-Augmented Generation (RAG).
+The assistant enables users to upload educational materials, research papers, or notes in a PDF format and then interact with a chatbot to ask context-aware questions about the content.
 The chatbot optimizes response retrieval using the **Multi-Query RAG strategy**, ensuring more relevant and accurate answers.

-This is an AI-powered study assistant that helps users extract insights from uploaded PDF documents using Retrieval-Augmented Generation (RAG).
-The assistant enables users to upload educational materials, research papers, or notes and then interact with a chatbot to ask context-aware questions about the content.

 ## Key features:
 - **Document Understanding** – Users can upload PDFs, which are processed and converted into structured embeddings for easy retrieval.